 I plan on installing the gasoline burning model, so that I only need to find and carry one fuel as I travel internationally (same reasons mentioned in the video above).
 I'd love to learn from other people's experience and see how they fitted these in their pop up.
 So far, I've only found Leigh & Steph's install, however many have added them to their camper vans and are happy with them.

-Overland as slowly as possible, as far as possible, for as long as possible.
+Goal is to travel overland as slowly as possible, as far as possible, as long as possible.

 #27